-The user has required rights to namespace chaos-testing, but does not have rights on tidb-cluster-demo namespace.
-When the user applies the above YAML file using kubectl, it will create the pod-kill Chaos Mesh resource in chaos-testing namespace.
-As we can see in the selector section, the user has specified some other namespace (tidb-cluster-demo), which means the pods which will be selected for this chaos operation will be from tidb-cluster-demo namespace, and not from the one for which the user has access i.e. chaos-testing.
+The user has required rights to namespace chaos-mesh, but does not have rights on tidb-cluster-demo namespace.
+When the user applies the above YAML file using kubectl, it will create the pod-kill Chaos Mesh resource in chaos-mesh namespace.
+As we can see in the selector section, the user has specified some other namespace (tidb-cluster-demo), which means the pods which will be selected for this chaos operation will be from tidb-cluster-demo namespace, and not from the one for which the user has access i.e. chaos-mesh.
 This means that this user is able to impact the other namespace for which (s)he does not have the rights.
 Problem!!!

 Since the release of Chaos Mesh 1.1.3, this security issue has been fixed with a restricted authorization feature.
 Now when user applies the above YAML file, the system shows the error similar to: